EntelectChallenge/2021-Galaxio/game-runner/README.md

     - Attempts to flood or otherwise DOS the Hub with requests
     - Attempts to spoof your commands as that of another bot
     - Attempts to spoof your connection as that of another bot

+## Configuration options

+The runner will respect the following environment variables to change how you play the game:

+- `BOT_COUNT`
+    - This sets the expected amount of bots to connect before a game will be run
+- `COMPONENT_TIMEOUT`
+    - How long should the runner wait for the logger and engine to boot up before shutting down with a failure (in milliseconds)
+- `BOT_TIMEOUT`
+    - How long should the runner wait for all bots to connect before shutting down with a failure (in milliseconds)